 Lady Justice is a common sight on courthouses and legal institutions.
-There is regional variation on her precise depiction, though certain fundamentals are constant: She carries a sword, scales for weighing, and usually (though not always) wears a blindfold.
+There is regional variation on her precise depiction, with certain depictions featuring different styles of clothing, head coverings, and a variety of facial expressions, but certain fundamentals are constant to the statues and other images: She carries a sword, scales for weighing, and usually (though not always) wears a blindfold.
 She is garbed in a Greco-Roman toga or tunica, in the tradition of classical goddesses, philosophers and prophets.
 Images of her can be found across the world.

 The concept of a goddess of justice is old indeed, dating to ancient Egyptian and Greek times.
 The Egyptians had Ma'at, who stood for order and carried both a sword and the Feather of Truth.
 The Greeks had the goddess Themis, who stood for law, order and justice (and who, incidentally, was mother to the Fates, who themselves were noted for judging humanity).

-The Roman goddess of justice, Justitia, is the most direct inspiration, since she carried the sword, scales and blindfold we are familiar with today.
+The Roman goddess of justice, Justitia, is the most direct inspiration, since she carried the sword, scales and blindfold we are familiar with today, and could often be found depicted outside legal institutions.

 Lady Justice often carries a sword in one hand.
 The sword is a historical symbol of authority, wielded by kings, emperors and generals.
 It is therefore one of the earliest symbols for justice, as the power of a monarch could be delivered with a stroke of the sword.
 Additionally, the sword has an esteemed place in ceremony even today, as people who are knighted are touched upon the shoulders with a blade.
 Lady Justice's sword advances the concept that justice can be swift and final.